verticalphotoplacer/VerticalPhotoPlacer/paper/paper.md

 performs quick geo-referencing and visualization of vertical drone photos on map.
 Geo-reference is done by generating a world file [@ESRI2021] for each photo according to ESRI specification.
-This plugin should be used in cases when quick information visualization is needed such as disaster response.
+This plugin should be used in cases when quick information visualization is needed.

 # Statement of need

 Drone imagery is a valuable source of information in various situations which include disaster response.
 In such situations, quick disaster impact assessment and decision is expected.
 VPP is developed as a quick mapping tool of drone imageries for disaster impact assessment and decision support for local government.
-The tool simpliy places geo-tagged vertical aerial photos on GIS maps without stitching process.
-The vertical photos are then placed on the GIS base map with the world files.
+The tool simply places geo-tagged vertical aerial photos on GIS maps without stitching process, but rather by support the world files.
 VPP does not make seamless stitching and ignore small errors caused by misalignment of the cameras and slope and curvature of the terrain in order to prioritize the promptness and simplicity of the process for quick impact assessment during the disaster.
 We introduces VPP to disaster management division of local goverments and fire departments in Mie-prefecture, Japan and in the Philippines through hands-on training to be prepared for the future disasters in the countries.

 # Overview of the Vertical Photo Placer Plugin